hadasc/aws-alexa-lambda-workshop/SMSDictationSkill.md

 To do that, turn on ```Intent Confirmation``` and define a prompt, using the different slots that Alexa should say before sending out the SMS.

 ## Save, Build and Profile
-Save your model (if you did not already) and run your Build.
+Save your model (if you did not already) and run build it.

 Test your ```SendSMS``` intent and make sure you can perform a dialog with the skill until you get the Intent confirmation.